Benymean/LinearRegression-UserRatingsItems-Prediction/README.md

 ## Importing the Cleaned E-commerce Dataset

 The dataset, named 'cleaned_ecommerce_dataset.csv', is imported to provide a foundational dataset for our analysis.
+Which is the cleaned and prepared version of The 'E-commerce Dataset.csv'.
+- Removed duplicates
+- Filtered unwanted outliers
+- Handled missing data

 ## Dataset Exploration